Alice Independent School District: Schools

+Prior to 2019, AISD closed Garcia Elementary School.
+As part of a bond program approved by voters in May 2019, AISD closed Memorial Intermediate, Hillcrest Elementary, and Salazar Elementary, and made additions and renovations at the 6 remaining schools.

 Special programs

 Athletics

-Alice High School participates in the boys sports of baseball, basketball, football, soccer, and wrestling.
-The school participates in the girls sports of basketball, soccer, softball, and volleyball.
-For the 2012 through 2014 school years, Alice High School will play football in UIL Class 4A.
+Alice High School participates in the boys sports of baseball, basketball, football, soccer, and power lifting.
+The school participates in the girls sports of basketball, soccer, softball, power lifting and volleyball.
+For the 2019 through 2023 school years, Alice High School will play football in UIL Class 4A.